Thank you for your response

-NABARD issued its Tax-Free Bonds to the amount of INR 5,000 crores with tenures of 10, 15 and 20 years in March 2016.
-The bonds were given a rating of ‘CRISIL AAA/Stable’ by the Credit Rating Information Services Of India Limited (CRISIL), and a rating of ‘IND AAA/Stable’ by India Ratings.
-This means the bonds received the highest rating in terms of safety and the institutions’ ability to service its financial obligations.
-The bond carries low credit risk.
+NABARD issued its tax-free bonds for Rs.5,000 crore with tenures of 10, 15, and 20 years, in March 2016.
+The bonds were given the rating of ‘CRISIL AAA/Stable’ by the Credit Rating Information Services Of India Limited (CRISIL), and the grade of ‘IND AAA/Stable’ by India Ratings.
+This means that the bonds received the highest rating in terms of safety and the institutions’ ability to service its financial obligations.
+The bonds carry low credit risk.

-The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a special Act of the Parliament, is one of the highest development institutions in India.
-The mission of the institution is the upliftment of the rural sectors of India.
-It seeks to develop the rural areas of India by improving the agricultural and the non-farm sectors with the help of increased credit flow in these areas.
+The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a Special Act of the Parliament, is a prime development institution in India.
+The mission of the institution is to uplift the rural sectors of India through improving agricultural and non-farming sectors through an increased credit flow in these areas.

 Under the NABARD Act, the Bank is mandated to aid the flow of credit for the development and promotion of small-scale industries, agriculture, handicrafts, cottage industries, etc., along with other related economic activities in the rural regions.

-The face value of the bond was INR 1000 and the minimum interest requirement stood at 5 bonds, INR 5000 and in multiples of 1 bond after that.
+The face value of the bond was Rs.1,000, and the minimum interest requirement stood at five bonds, Rs.5,000 and in multiples of one bond after that.

-As the name suggests, there is no tax deducted on interest, therefore no TDS deductions.
-The interest is paid annually.
+As the name suggests, there is no tax deducted on interest.
+Therefore there are no TDS deductions.
+The interest is paid out on an annual basis.

 There are good reasons for investing in tax-free bonds.

-Investing in the NABARD tax-free bonds may not be the best bet for investors with a low-income tax bracket.
-It is not the best investment option for investors in the 10 or 20 percent income slab rate.
-(It is better suited to you if you are an investor with an income slab rate of 30 percent as this will give you a reliable source of income systematically over the long term).
+Investing in the NABARD tax-free bonds may not be the best bet for investors falling under a low-income tax bracket.
+It is not the best investment option for investors in the 10% or 20% income slab rate.
+(It is better suited to you if you are an investor with an income slab rate of 30%, as this will give you a reliable source of income systematically over the long term).
 In terms of returns, one can get 12% to 15% with risk tolerance, with investment options like equity mutual funds.

 NABARD tax-free bonds are a good investment option if it matches your financial goals.
-Consider the following before opting for these tax-free bonds:
+Consider the following before opting for these tax-exempt bonds:

 Note: This analysis is based on market research and ClearTax in no way endorses this or any other institution or company.